mitchell-reynolds/mitchell-reynolds.github.io/things.md

 layout: page
 title: My Favorite Things
 ---
-I try to be [deliberate](https://www.neelnanda.io/blog/be-deliberate) about the objects that I own and use.
-These are some of the objects I own that I consider to be among the best in their respective categories.
-Many of these are taken directly from [Wirecutter](https://www.nytimes.com/wirecutter/).
+These are a few of my favorite things

-Last updated: September 4th, 2021.
+Last updated: January 8th, 2022.

 # Electronics